vasilakisfil/Introspected-REST/README.md

 ```

 ##### 10.2.1.3.
 Request Response inconsistency
-Although here we have the same object semantics for request and response object,
-in theory we could have different.
+Although here we have the same object semantics for request and response object, in theory these could be different.
 If that's the case, we should denote each object in the response parented under
 distinct JSON attributes (like `accepts`/`produces` or `accepts`/`returns`).